 Keratoconus in the last 40 years has been principally managed with rigid gas permeable contact lenses, also called RGPs.
-The category of rigid contact lenses is very vague, as within this, there are half a dozen possibilities that can work very well - So which is the best visual option when correcting blurry vision caused by Keratoconus?
+The category of rigid contact lenses is vague, as within this, there are half a dozen possibilities that can work very well.

 Possibly what the average patient with Keratoconus does not realise is that in a country the size of Australia, there are probably around 10 contact lens specialists that have adequate experience in fitting all keratoconus contact lens designs.

 What is normal to find, is the average optometrist will not have any contact lens templates designed specifically for keratoconus.
 This is because at most they might run into one keratoconus patient per year, therefore investing in contact lens designs and high tech equipment for keratoconus is a waste of time and money.

 To try and fit a patient with keratoconus, the average optometrist will either refer the patient to a specialist (usually the best option) or borrow a trial set from one of the contact lens laboratories and take on the challenge.

 At The Eye Practice one of our specialisations is fitting contact lenses to eyes that cannot wear glasses due to irregular corneal topography.
 The conditions include:

 - Failed Laser Eye Surgery